jewlofthelotus/SlickQuiz-WordPress/readme.txt

 == Changelog ==

+= 1.3.1 =
+* SECURITY FIX!!
+Updating a few queries to prevent SQL injection.

 = 1.3 =
 * NEW option to toggle question count ("Question x of X") on and off.